GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Ablation Studies

 As shown in Table. \ref{tab:ablation-geom}, removing the geometry-aware weighting consistently degrades performance on both objects.
 For \textit{004\_sugar\_box}, all the evaluation score drops noticeably when all correspondences are treated uniformly, indicating that many matches fall on geometrically ambiguous surfaces.
 The voxel-support density effectively suppresses these unstable regions and directs the optimization toward more discriminative structures such as edges and label boundaries.
 For \textit{001\_chips\_can}, geometry-aware weighting also yields a clear improvement, suggesting enhanced stability in the final refinement stage.

 Both objects likewise benefit substantially from the graduated non-convexity (GNC) block.
-On the sugar box, GNC block markedly increases robustness to outliers stemming from complex textures and imperfect feature matches along the box body.
+On \textit{004\_sugar\_box}, GNC block markedly increases robustness to outliers stemming from complex textures and imperfect feature matches along the box body.
 On the chips can, the effect is less pronounced—largely because the initial correspondences are already of high quality—but still provides a measurable improvement.
-By gradually tightening the effective inlier set through the annealing of $\mu$, the optimizer avoids being influenced by early noisy correspondences and converges to a more stable solution.